rowan-walshe/i3blocks-hue-status/README.md

 ### Setup Instructions
 1. Unzip the release to ~/.config/i3/
 	* You should then have the following
-		* ~/.config/i3/Light-Control/app
+		* $SCRIPT_DIR/hue-status
-		* ~/.config/i3/Light-Control/electron-hue-color-picker-linux-x64
+		* $SCRIPT_DIR/electron-hue-color-picker-linux-x64
-	* You can put the app executable wherever you want, just update your i3blocks config
+	* You can put the hue-status executable wherever you want, just update your i3blocks config
 	* If you change the location of the electron-hue-color-picker, add the new location as an argument in your i3blocks config
-		* `command=/home/rowan/.config/i3/Light-Control/app ~/.config/i3/electron-hue-color-picker`
+		* `command=/home/rowan/.config/i3/Light-Control/hue-status ~/.config/i3/electron-hue-color-picker-linux-x64/electron-hue-color-picker`
 2. Add the require lines to i3blocks.conf and your i3 config

 ### Thinks to note with this version